Small Post on Solo Play & Motivation

 B: on the other hand, when we talk about ttrpgs or games generally, we're talking about a medium for desired experience.
 Maybe that's fun, maybe that's catharsis, maybe that's tension.
 Whatever floats your boat.
 So taking something back because it doesn't create the experience you want (or creates one you don't) is aligned with the core objective of the whole fucking exercise.
 Which is good.
 Don't be afraid to play video games at the difficulty you enjoy, engage with media in ways that work for you, don't stick with choices you don't like, and so on.
 That's more of a General Media Literacy note, to be honest.

-I picked up a digital copy from itch in order to confirm that's where I'd seen the concept.
+I picked up a digital copy from itch in order to confirm that's where I'd first seen the concept.
 (It was.)
 Good call.
-Yazeba's is 500+ pages, and on skiming, through, looks beautiful.
-The safety tools section is can also be found in the free ashcan version, if you're curious.
+Yazeba's is 500+ pages, and on skimming through, looks beautiful.
+The safety tools section can also be found in the free ashcan version, if you're curious.
 It's worth a look.

 I uh, haven't talked about motivation much here, have I?
 Better do that.